-When used as adjectives (i.e. when they modify nouns), these are known as "indefinite adjectives".
+When used as adjectives (i.e., when they modify nouns), these pronouns become indefinite adjectives.

 The most common indefinite adjectives are: any, each, few, many, most, several, and some.

 They are often used to describe a noun to show an element of uncertainty.

 Examples of Indefinite AdjectivesHere are some examples of indefinite adjectives:

 More Examples of Indefinite AdjectivesHere are some indefinite adjectives that feature in witty quotes:

 Click on the indefinite adjective: